414 - 1 Wash Pl

 Moya Luckett is a media historian whose work focuses on gender, celebrity, fashion, femininity, modernity, digital culture and media historiography.
 She is the author of Cinema and Community: Progressivism, Exhibition and Film Culture in Chicago, 1907-1917 (Wayne State University Press, 2014) and the co-editor of Swinging Single: Representing Sexuality in the 1960s (University of Minnesota Press).
 She has published essays and book chapters on femininity in popular media, British film and television, silent cinema, film and fashion and celebrity culture and has presented her work at over 40 academic conferences.
-She is currently writing two books, one on femininity and popular media, the other a study of celebrity that considers its relationship to downward social mobility and increased social inequality.
+She is currently writing two books, one on femininity and popular media, which is forthcoming from Routledge, and a second volume, a study of celebrity that considers its relationship to downward social mobility and increased social inequality that will be published by Oxford University Press.
 She teaches classes and tutorials in media studies, fashion, celebrity, postfeminism, historiography and spectacle in mass media.
 She was awarded a 2014-2015 Gallatin Dean’s Award for Excellence in Teaching.
 The award recognizes educators for their outstanding teaching; their ability to inspire their students; a pedagogical approach that is creative and rigorous; expert advising and mentoring skills; and contributions to their field.
+She was named the 2018-2019 Gallatin Adviser of Distinction.

 Professor Luckett was a member of the programming committee for the 2015 Society for Cinema and Media Studies annual conference held in Montreal, Quebec.